theonion/bulbs-component-external-link/README.md

 site refers to the site that this component is being installed in.

 ### Python and Bower Dependencies
-Frmo the site using this component:
+From the site using this component:

 1. Add a dependency for this project in ```requirements.txt```, where ```<version>``` is the version to install: